 \section{Abstract}

 Differential Privacy is the gold standard in privacy-preserving data analysis.
-This paper addresses the challenge of producing a differentially edge-private vertex coloring.
-In this paper, we present two novel algorithms to approach this problem.
-Both algorithms initially randomly colors each vertex from a fixed size palette, then applies the exponential mechanism to locally resample colors for either all or a chosen subset of the vertices.
+This paper addresses the challenge of computing an edge-differentially private vertex coloring.
+In this paper, we present two novel algorithms for this problem.
+Both algorithms begin by coloring each vertex uniformly at random from a fixed-size palette, and then apply the exponential mechanism to locally resample colors for either all vertices or a selected subset of vertices.

-Any non-trivial differentially edge private coloring of graph needs to be defective.
-A coloring of a graph is k defective if all vertices of the graph share it's assigned color with at most k of its neighbors.
-This is the metric by which we will measure the utility of our algorithms.
-Our first algorithm applies to d-inductive graphs.
-Assume we have a d-inductive graph with n vertices and max degree $\Delta$.
-We show that our algorithm provides a \(3\epsilon\)-differentially private coloring with \(O(\frac{\log n}{\epsilon}+d)\) max defectiveness, given a palette of size $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$ Furthermore, we show that this algorithm can generalize to $O(\frac{\Delta}{c\epsilon}+d)$ defectiveness, where c is the size of the palette and $c=O(\frac{\Delta}{\log n})$.
-Our second algorithm utilizes noisy thresholding to guarantee \(O(\frac{\log n}{\epsilon})\) max defectiveness, given a palette of size $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$, generalizing to all graphs rather than just d-inductive ones.
+Any non-trivial edge differentially private coloring of a graph needs to be defective, as a proper coloring exposes the non-existence of an edge between two vertices of the same color.
+A coloring is $k$-defective if each vertex shares its color with at most $k$ of its neighbors.
+Our goal is to design coloring algorithms that use the minimum number of colors, while achieving the smallest possible defect under the edge-differential privacy.
+Our first algorithm applies to $d$-inductive graphs with maximum degree $\Delta$.
+We show that it yields a \(3\epsilon\)-differentially private coloring with \(O(\frac{\log n}{\epsilon}+d)\) maximum defect, using a palette of size $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$.
+Our second algorithm utilizes noisy thresholding to guarantee \(O(\frac{\log n}{\epsilon})\) maximum defect, using a palette of size $\Theta(\frac{\Delta}{\log n}+\frac{1}{\epsilon})$, generalizing the results to all graphs rather than just $d$-inductive ones.